BembelBytes/pydiabas/README.md

 > **Note**
 > For a better distinction between this documentation uses the following formatting:
 > - **EDIABAS**: EDIABAS system installed separately on your pc
-> - **ediabas**: ediabas python module.
+> - **ediabas**: ediabas Python module.
 > - *EDIABAS*: EDIABAS class located in the ediabas module.

 ### Architecture
 1. **EDIABAS**: It's the basis for any communication via the OBD cable tour your car, respective your cars ECUs.
-It is installed separately and not part of this python module.
+It is installed separately and not part of this Python module.
 2. **ediabas**: Serves mainly as a wrapper to provide a more pythonic API for **EDIABAS** and  has an utility to facilitate result retrieval.
 This module can be used even without **pydiabas**.
 3. **pydiabas**: Serves as an additional abstraction layer on top of the **ediabas** module to make working with **EDIABAS** more flawless and to hide some complexity from the user.
 This is the main abstraction layer to be used.
 4. **ecu**: Can be used in addition to **pydiabas**.
 It contains a generic ECU class which can be used with any ECU to extract available jobs and tables.